Obrienmaina-Mosbach/TodoList/README.md

 # Vue.js To-Do List Application

-This is a simple To-Do list application built with Vue.js 3, demonstrating component-based architecture, props, and custom events for communication between parent and child components.
+This is a To-Do list application built with Vue.js 3, demonstrating component-based architecture, props, and custom events for communication between parent and child components.

 **Note:** This is a client-side application.
 All To-Do items are stored in the browser's memory and will be reset upon refreshing the page.
 It does not connect to a backend database like MongoDB.